(From Old Corral collection)

 In interviews, Charles Starrett commented that "Jocko was just beautiful.
 Like a cat".

-Then came starring roles in a batch of B+ (or A-) westerns at Columbia and Universal in the late 1940s to early 1950s ... had the lead in a several serials for Columbia, CODY OF THE PONY EXPRESS (1950), ROAR OF THE IRON HORSE (1951), and GUNFIGHTERS OF THE NORTHWEST (1954) ... wore buckskins as TV's RANGE RIDER which co-starred Dick Jones ... sported a moustache as TV's YANCY DERRINGER ... portrayed Tarzan in two films ... and was the stepdad of actress Sally Field.
+Then came starring roles in a batch of B+ (or A-) westerns at Columbia and Universal in the late 1940s to early 1950s ... had the lead in several serials for Columbia, CODY OF THE PONY EXPRESS (1950), ROAR OF THE IRON HORSE (1951), and GUNFIGHTERS OF THE NORTHWEST (1954) ... wore buckskins as TV's THE RANGE RIDER which co-starred Dick Jones ... sported a mustache as TV's YANCY DERRINGER ... portrayed Tarzan in two films ... and was the stepdad of actress Sally Field.

-"Columbia dropped its plans to team Jack Mahoney and Smiley Burnette in a new series to replace the 'Durango Kid' oaters."
+- June 4, 1952 Variety: "Columbia dropped its plans to team Jack Mahoney and Smiley Burnette in a new series to replace the 'Durango Kid' oaters."